CyrexEnterprise/casperstarter/README.md

 #### Install dependencies
 After adding the theme, command-line to it and do a `npm install`.
 That will install all the necessary dependencies.
-Next, do a `grunt watcher`, to start the watcher.
+Next, do a `bower install` to install al the bower dependencies, and then a `grunt watcher` to start the watcher.

 #### Edit files
 If your watcher is running, the edited `.js` and `.less` files will be built into `/staging`.
 Notice that by default the `default.hbs` file is pointing to those files.
 When releasing, you must point them to the `/dist` folder instead, like so: